 There are many things to consider when going through a divorce.
 You have to take into account certain aspects such as financial security and property distribution all while facing a life-changing experience.
+If children are involved, the child’s best interest is of the utmost importance.
 Making decisions in a divorce can be very overwhelming.
-As a result, Divorce and Family Law attorney Kay Snyder is committed to finding the best solutions for you and your family.
+As a result, Divorce and Family Law attorney Kay Snyder is committed to seeking the best possible solutions for you and your family.

 Child Custody in Minnesota

 Child custody entails the living arrangements and the choices that are made in a child’s life after a divorce or separation.
 There are two different types of custody, legal and physical, and the parents can also decide on sole custody or sharing joint custody.
 In Minnesota, the best interest for the child is usually taken into consideration when deciding on custody of the child.

 Learn how custody can be modified: motion-to-modify custody.

 Divorce and other family legal matters can be difficult situations to go through.
 Attorney Kay Snyder is ready to help with your divorce & family law needs.
 Contact Kay today to set up an appointment!